 Yet another unusual feature of the case is that having left Inga-Maria’s body out in the open, in full view of whoever would find her, with the sole exception of her passport all of her other personal belongings – her rucksack, her other bags, her clothes, running shoes, sleeping bag, identity card, her diary, even her expensive camera – were casually left strewn around her, with no attempt made to conceal her identity or to take any other items as ‘souvenirs’, a macabre tendency common among murderers.
 Although her passport was reportedly missing, an identity card was found at the scene which allowed investigators to establish her identity from an early stage.
-It was as if the killers had such supreme confidence in their never being caught that they didn’t bother trying to conceal the vast majority of her personal belongings and considered it unnecessary to carry Inga-Maria’s body the fifty yards further into the forest that detectives believe would have made it likely that her body may never have been discovered.
-Remarkably, having gone to considerable effort to secure as remote a location as possible in which to carry out the sexual assault, battery and murder, the killers then made no effort to conceal their crime.
+It was as if the killer or killers had such supreme confidence in their never being caught that they didn’t bother trying to conceal the vast majority of her personal belongings and considered it unnecessary to carry Inga-Maria’s body the fifty yards further into the forest that detectives believe would have made it likely that her body may never have been discovered.
+Remarkably, having gone to considerable effort to secure as remote a location as possible in which to carry out the battery and murder, the killer or killers then made no effort to conceal their crime.
 Considering it is now twenty-nine years since Inga-Maria’s murder and the case remains unsolved, you’d have to conclude that, remarkably, despite the extensive evidence at the police’s disposal (more on which later) the perpetrators were correct in possibly surmising that they would be ‘untouchable’.

 On April 9th 1988 Inga-Maria failed to make the appointment to meet up with a university friend from Germany in Cardiff.
 On April 11th she failed to make an appointment to meet another friend in London and by that point it was becoming clear to her mother and father back in Munich that something was terribly wrong.